-Samsung says Galaxy Tab sales have been "quite smooth," not "quite small"Alex Wagner - Senior News Editor
+Samsung says Galaxy Tab sales have been "quite smooth," not "quite small"Alex Wagner - Deputy Managing Editor, News Desk

 And the Samsung Galaxy Tab sales saga continues.
 Yesterday we heard a report that a Samsung exec said that sales of the Tab were "quite small," but now the company has chimed in to say that that quote was a little off.
 According to Samsung Tomorrow, Lee Young-hee actually said that sales of the device have been "quite smooth."
 The company even went so far as to post the snippet from the earnings call to YouTube, and it's been embedded below for your listening pleasure.

 Keeping with the Tab sales claims, ITG Investment Research claims that the return rate of the device is as high as 16 percent.
 The firm tracked around 6,000 retail stores from the launch in November all the way through January 15th and saw returns grow as high as 13 percent.
 That number allegedly climbed all the way to 16 percent when holiday numbers were taken into account.